-Mathematics Department Undergraduate Handbook 2019-2020

-Part D: Breadth in Ma One course from each 1 1 2 2 athematics of 2 of the following 5 areas is required.
+Mathematics Department Undergraduate Handbook 2022-2023 Part D: Breadth in I One course from ea 1 2 Mathematics ch of 2 of the following 5 areas is required.
 MTH 321, Introductory Applications of Mathematical Software, can be substituted for one of the breadth courses.

-Algebra and Number 1 [heory:

-MTH 440 Computational Number Theory

-MTH 441 Applied and Computational Algebra

-Analysis : MTH 411 Real Analysis

-MTH 419 Multivariable Advanced Calculus

-MTH 483 Complex Variables

-Applied Mathematics:

-MTH 420 Models and Methods of Applied Mathematics

-MTH 427 Introduction to Mathematical Biology

-MTH 480 Systems of Ordinary Differential Equations

-MTH 481 Applied Ordinary Differential Equations

-Geometry and Topolo gy

-MTH 430 Metric Spaces and Topology

-MTH 434 Introduction to Differential Geometry

-Numerical Analysis

-MTH 351 Introduction to Numerical Analysis

-MTH 451 Numerical Linear Algebra

-MTH 452 Numerical Solution of Ordinary Differential Equations
+Algebra and Numbe r Theory: MTH 440 Computational Number Theory MTH 441 Applied and Computational Algebra Analysis : MTH 411 MTH 419 MTH 483 Real Analysis Multivariable Advanced Calculus Complex Variables Applied Mathematic S : Madals and Mathads of Applied Mathamatics МТН 420 МТН 427 Introduction to Mathematical Biology MTH 427 Systems of Ordinary Differential Equations MTH 481 Applied Ordinary Differential Equations Geometry and Topo MTH 430 MTH 434 logy Metric Spaces and Topology Introduction to Differential Geometry Numerical Analysis MTH 351 MTH 451 MTH 452 Introduction to Numerical Analysis Numerical Linear Algebra Numerical Solution of Ordinary Differential Equations

-Note: A term-by-term scheduling overview of the availability of these courses for the academic year can be found on the Math Department webpage at math.oregonstate.edu/node/14789.
+Note: A term-by-term scheduling overview of the availability of these courses for the academic year can be found on the Math Department webpage at https://math.oregonstate.edu/undergraduate/academics/upper-division-classes.

-An overview of the availability of statistics coursework can be found on the Statistics Department webpage; see stat.oregonstate.edu/content/yearly-courses for the listing of courses offered annually and stat.oregonstate.edu/content/yearly-courses for alternate year courses.
+An overview of the availability of statistics coursework can be found on the Statistics Department webpage; see stat.oregonstate.edu/content/yearly-courses for the listing of courses offered annually and stat.oregonstate.edu/content/alternate-year-courses for alternate year courses.